onnx/turnkeyml/docs/lemonade_getting_started.md

-# Turnkey-LLM
+# Lemonade

-Welcome to the project page for `turnkey-llm` (aka, "lemonade" the turnkey LLM Aide)!
+Welcome to the project page for `lemonade` the Turnkey LLM Aide!
 Contents:

 1. [Getting Started](#getting-started)